Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-engine-deploy-k8-iaas.md

     * Azure Service Principle and App ID
     * SSH key to connect to the Kubernetes cluster

       > Note: Please make note of the Service Principle and App ID that will be output in the terminial.
-We will use these IDs for setting up authentication for the Azure Container Registry in later POC walk throughs.
+We will use these IDs for setting up authentication for the Azure Container Registry (ACR) in later POC walk throughs.
 You can also find the IDs by using **az ad sp list --display-name \"<your k8 cluster name\>"**

     The deployment is fairly quick and you should get a succeeded message when completed.
     ![Screenshot](images/acs-engine-deploy-k8-iaas/acs-engine-deploy-terminal.png)